 The key metric: time-to-offer.
 Track it before and after implementing async stages.
 Most teams see measurable improvement within the first hiring cycle.

-Remote Hiring Compliance Checklist for Multi-Country Teams
+Remote Hiring Strategies: Legal and Compliance Checklist for Multi-Country Teams

 Use this compliance checklist before extending an offer in any new jurisdiction: